 Applications are required to request insurance on eligible crops, to add a crop(s) to an existing policy, and to insure crops in additional counties.
-Coverage applies to the crop(s) in the state for the county(ies) listed in the accepted application, except as provided in Para.
-3E.
-If Para.
-3E does not apply, any additions must be made on or before the SCD for the crop(s) in the specified county(ies).
-A new Application or Policy Change is required to change coverage level, prices etc.
+Coverage applies to the crop(s) in the state for the county(ies) listed in the accepted application, except as provided by the added county election [in Para.
+3E].
+If the added county election does not apply, any additions must be made on or before the SCD for the crop(s) in the specified county(ies).
+A new Application or Policy Change is required to change coverage level, prices, etc.